Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection

 Despite the renewed interest, there remains confusion about what a Gauss/Appell least‑constraint statement actually determines in fluids, and how it can be utilized.
 We provide a compact variational interpretation of the pressure Poisson equation, clarify how to embed physical inputs via an ‘impressed’ subspace, and give a corollary that places the projection method in numerical hydrodynamics~\citep{chorin1968numerical} under Gauss/Appell.

-\cite{gonzalez2022variational} minimize a steady reduced functional on a kinematically admissible manifold (e.g., a potential‑flow family parameterized by circulation), a legitimate model‑reduction device but not the instantaneous Gauss principle. \cite{taha2025principle} recast this as a “minimum pressure‑gradient” criterion as a selection mechanism for weak Euler solutions—again a steady or quasi‑steady choice layered on top of the equations. \cite{peters2025application} correctly argue that least constraint, by itself, cannot resolve classical indeterminacies of steady exterior potential flow.
+\cite{gonzalez2022variational} minimize a steady reduced functional on a kinematically admissible manifold (e.g., a potential‑flow family parameterized by circulation), a model‑reduction approach but not the instantaneous Gauss principle. \citet{taha2023minimization} derive a general ``minimum pressure-gradient'' (PMPG) interpretation directly from Gauss's principle (for arbitrary viscous stresses), showing that Navier--Stokes arises as the first-order optimality condition when the variation is taken with respect to the local acceleration.
+Steady/inviscid specializations of such costs have also been explored as selection mechanisms layered on top of Euler (e.g.\ \cite{taha2025principle}).
+In particular, the fixed-time Gauss/Appell projection step considered here does not, by itself, resolve classical indeterminacies of steady exterior potential flow, because those indeterminacies live in the choice of \emph{steady velocity state} rather than in the instantaneous constrained acceleration correction.
+However, each candidate steady state has an associated reaction pressure whose magnitude depends on the circulation; this was exploited as a basis for secondary minimization, as explored in the variational theory of lift~\citep{gonzalez2022variational,taha2023minimization,taha2025principle}.

-This work reconciles these viewpoints by showing precisely where Gauss/Appell ends (fixed‑time projection) and where additional modeling/selection begins (steady‑state choice of manifold or boundary data).
+This work clarifies these viewpoints by showing precisely where Gauss/Appell ends (fixed‑time projection) and where additional modeling/selection begins.
 The Gauss principle is a fixed-time variational statement: one freezes the velocity field and varies the material acceleration.
 Minimizing a positive‑definite “Appellian” in the admissible accelerations yields first order optimality conditions that are exactly the Leray–Hodge projection of the residual onto gradient fields; the Lagrange multiplier is a reaction pressure obtained from a Poisson–Neumann problem whose gradient removes the non‑solenoidal part of the residual.
 In steady flow, this principle does not select among kinematically admissible steady states; it only determines the pressure compatible with the given velocity field.
 These points are well known from projection methods but are often obscured in recent discussions; we make the equivalence and its scope precise.

-Further, the non-uniqueness of the impressed vs. constraint split is clarified, and the decomposition of \cite{peters2025application} is substantiated via an energy-orthogonality condition that selects a unique decomposition relative to a chosen impressed subspace, and by connecting this result to classical projection.
-It is shown however, that while physically intuitive choices can be made for the impressed subspace, the choice itself is arbitrary.